Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 9. Distribution of orders between men and women are almost the same , 51% of our orders are from women and 49% are from men.
 10. Most of our customers work at manufacturing industry.

-Unusual distributions:

-1. The Age had some outliers that we removed.
-2. Standard cost had some outliers that we removed.

 Bivariate Analysis:

 1. Women who owns a car buy more bikes than women who don't and Men who do not own a car buy more than Men who do.